jowasp/review-features/OWASP_Security_Knowledge_Framework.md

  * Nice support portal for users and Online demo
  * Quite well define roadmap using a digital scrumboard for contributor

+You can click on hyperlink to veryfy criteria and substantiation provided by reviewer
 | Indicator |  Lab  | Ready?|Reason|
 |-----------|:-----:|:-----:|------|
 | [Low, Moderate to High Activity level](http://blog.openhub.net/about-project-activity-icons/)|X | X |`https://www.openhub.net/p/skf-flask: Project has very high activity:has had 695 commits made by 18 contributors representing 14,381 lines of code/is mostly written in Python /with a very low number of source code comments/has a young, but established codebase/maintained by a large development team withstable Y-O-Y commits/ took an estimated 4 years of effort (COCOMO model)/starting with its first commit in January, 2015 /ending with its most recent commit 12 days ago`|